It's up to Gov. Martin O'Malley, Maryland's top Democrat, to choose the next Republican senator from the Upper Eastern Shore.

 Smigiel said last night that the impasse came about as a result of machinations by U.S. Rep. Andrew P. Harris, the state's lone Republican congressman and a bitter rival of Pipkin and Smigiel.

 "It's not the governor's fault.
 He's got enough problems dealing with Democrats to solve Republican problems," Smigiel said.
 "It was Harris doing the whole thing.
 He wants to run the Republican Party."

 Smigiel, who is known for his girth as well as his sharp debating skills, charged that Harris allies spread rumors that he was too ill to survive the next election -- an idea he dismissed as ridiculous.
-A spokesman for Harris said the congressman has no interest in replying to Smigiel.

 The common wisdom at the State House is that O'Malley will pick Hershey, who is seen as less likely to disrupt the relatively collegial Senate.
 But Smigiel said he believes he has a shot of being chosen by O'Malley "if he has a good sense of humor and a short memory."

 Neither Hershey nor a spokesman for Harris could be reached to comment Wednesday night.

 This will not be the first time O'Malley has chosen a Republican lawmaker.
 In 2010, the governor had to decide between competing candidates when the Frederick and Washington county central committees deadlocked over a delegate seat.
 O'Malley picked the Washington County candidate, but the Frederick County choice prevailed in the primary that followed.